Maxthon

-Maxthon (傲游浏览器, formerly named MyIE2) is a freeware web browser, created by JeffChen in Singapore.
+Maxthon (傲游浏览器, formerly named MyIE2) is a freeware web browser, created by Jeff Chen in Singapore.
 It is available for Windows, macOS, Linux, and as Maxthon Mobile for Android, iOS, and Windows Phone 8.
 Since version 6, Maxthon is based on Chromium.

 Overview

 Maxthon is a Hong Kong company known mainly for producing web browsers for Windows.
 It is headquartered in Singapore, with offices in Beijing, Hong Kong, and San Francisco, US.
-Most of Maxthon's engineers are based in the corporate headquarters in China, which develops and maintains versions of the Maxthon browser for Windows, macOS, Android, iOS, and Windows Phone.
+Most of Maxthon's team work remotely around the world, which develops and maintains versions of the Maxthon browser for Windows, macOS, Android, iOS, and Windows Phone.

 Maxthon has also created other products including a Chinese language news and information portal i.maxthon.cn, a Chinese language casual gaming portal and humor website, a ‘Kid Safe’ web browser for Android and iOS, a free online account system named Maxthon Passport, and an English language news and information web portal i.maxthon.com.